Cigarette smoking during pregnancy linked to ADHD risk in offspring

 An increased risk of ADHD for children of women who smoke while pregnant has been reported before.
 What’s new here, the authors say, is that the data have been pooled from studies in multiple countries and time periods, and also that as the daily tally of cigarettes went up, the risk of ADHD went up.

-The findings “lend greater strength and credibility and statistical power to previous studies that likewise show that pregnant women who smoke have a greater likelihood of having a child with ADHD,” said Dr. Andrew Adesman, chief, developmental and behavioral pediatrics, Steven and Alexandra Cohen Children’s Medical Center of New York in New Hyde Park.
+The findings “lend greater strength and credibility and statistical power to previous studies that likewise show that pregnant women who smoke have a greater likelihood of having a child with ADHD,” said Dr Andrew Adesman, chief of developmental and behavioural paediatrics, Steven and Alexandra Cohen Children’s Medical Center of New York in New Hyde Park.

-Eleven percent of U.S. children ages 4 to 17, or 6.4 million children, have been diagnosed with ADHD based on parent reports, according to the Centers for Disease Control and Prevention.
+Eleven per cent of US children ages four to 17, or 6.4 million children, have been diagnosed with ADHD based on parent reports, according to the Centers for Disease Control and Prevention.
 ADHD can affect attention, hyperactivity and self-control, causing difficulty in school and socially.

-As reported in Pediatrics, Dr. Dezhi Mu and colleagues at West China Second University Hospital in Chengdu, Sichuan, China, analyzed 20 studies published between 1998 and 2017 that looked at the potential role of smoking during pregnancy and the risk of ADHD in offspring.
-Altogether, the studies involved nearly 3 million people in Europe, Brazil, Japan, Australia and the U.S.
+As reported in Pediatrics, Dr Dezhi Mu and colleagues at West China Second University Hospital in Chengdu, Sichuan, China, analysed 20 studies published between 1998 and 2017 that looked at the potential role of smoking during pregnancy and the risk of ADHD in offspring.
+Altogether, the studies involved nearly 3 million people in Europe, Brazil, Japan, Australia and the US.

-“It would be a big leap from that, but if you are a prior smoker and stop during pregnancy, the inference is that the risk of ADHD goes down,” Dr. Jeffrey Newcorn, director, The Center of Excellence in ADHD and Related Disorders, Icahn School of Medicine at Mount Sinai told Reuters Health in a phone interview.
+“It would be a big leap from that, but if you are a prior smoker and stop during pregnancy, the inference is that the risk of ADHD goes down,” Dr Jeffrey Newcorn, director of The Center of Excellence in ADHD and Related Disorders, Icahn School of Medicine at Mount Sinai, told Reuters Health in a phone interview.

 The new analysis can’t prove that smoking causes ADHD.
 Among other limitations of the new research are that different criteria were used to diagnose ADHD in the various studies, and tobacco use during pregnancy was self-reported by the mothers.